1 In 50 People Finds Love On An Airplane, Study Claims

-(CNN) — There can be few more irritating people than your fellow airplane passengers — but apparently there’s still a chance you’ll in love with them.
+(CNN/CBS Local) — There aren’t many things more irritating to people than your fellow airplane passengers — but apparently there’s still a chance you’ll fall in love with them.

 A new study from British bank HSBC suggests that 1 in 50 airplane passengers meet the love of their life on board an aircraft.
 The other 49, presumably, just annoy the heck out of each other.